-New paintings by Giovanelli will be shown alongside rarely-seen early Renaissance panel paintings from the collections of Manchester Art Gallery and the National Gallery, London, as well as a selection of contemporary works by Victor Man and Mark Manders from the David Roberts Art Foundation and Tate.
+New paintings by Giovanelli are shown alongside rarely-seen early Renaissance panel paintings from the collections of Manchester Art Gallery and the National Gallery, London, as well as a selection of contemporary works by Victor Man and Mark Manders from the David Roberts Art Foundation and Tate.

 Manchester Art Gallery

 Using Manchester Art Gallery’s The Crucifixion by the school of Buoninsegna di Duccio from the 14th century as her starting point, Manchester based painter Giovanelli has undertaken a major Arts Council England funded research project to visit early panel paintings and frescoes in Europe and the US.
 Artworks from this period by early Renaissance masters Duccio, Giotto and Piero della Francesca, as well as contemporary artists Mark Manders and Victor Man, have influenced her new collection of paintings and a selection of these artists’ works will be in dialogue with her canvases.

 Giovanelli employs a layering technique to build composite works that simultaneously presents multiple modes of representation and explores painterly concepts of flatness, translucence, abstraction and realism.
 Paying great attention to surface, Giovanelli’s use of colour ranges from muted grainy pinks and powder blues to luminous deep blue-blacks that saturate the surface, she reveals the painting’s own history by scratching through with fine lines to reveal layers of multi-coloured underpainting.

 Louise Giovanelli also features in the group exhibition On Repeat at Grundy Art Gallery, Blackpool from 23 March to 22 June 2019

 With thanks to the Torevell family for their ongoing support of Louise Giovanelli’s work.